Haunted Places in America you Need to Visit

 Located in: Estes Park, Colorado

-Made famous by Stephen King's "The Shining," The Stanley Hotel has a number of haunted rooms available for booking.
+Made famous by Stephen King's "The Shining," The Stanley Hotel has a number of bookable haunted rooms.
 The rooms 401, 407, and 428 have been highlighted on "Ghost Hunters," and the famed room from the movie, 217, can be reserved by request.
-The paranormal history of the hotel began when Elizabeth Wilson was tending to the rooms while carrying a lit gas lamp.
+Its paranormal history began when Elizabeth Wilson was carrying a lit gas lamp while tending to the rooms.
 When she entered room 217, the gas lamp connected with the flame, causing an explosion.
 Elizabeth survived this attack, but it is said that she, and several other ghosts, are currently haunting his hotel.

 Waverly Hills Sanatorium